lee-blake/CME-Commitment-to-Change/Documentation/Development.md

    - On most Linux installs, a `postgres` user is created and this user must be the one to execute the initialization using either `sudo -u postgres initdb --locale en_US.UTF-8 -E UTF8 -D '/var/lib/postgres/data'` or using `su` to switch to `postgres` before running `initdb --locale en_US.UTF-8 -E UTF8 -D '/var/lib/postgres/data'`

-3. Start the PostgreSQL service if needed (Linux only)
+3. Start the PostgreSQL service if needed (some Linux only)

    - On `systemd` Linux systems, use `sudo systemctl start postgresql`.
 You may also want to run `sudo systemctl enable postgresql` if you do not want to run the start command every time.
+   - This isn't needed on Ubuntu 22.04.

 4. Add the `psql` program to the system path, if needed